facka/big-json-streamer/README.md

 NodeJS: Parse big JSON files using streams.

-Ready to parse big files with the following format:
+Parse big files with the following format streaming to the output the choosen jsons:

     {